wtfluckey/delightful-stylesheets/delightful-stylesheets.md

 # [fit] *Triangle*
 # [fit] CSS

-^ ITCSS stands for Inverted Triangle CSS and it helps you to organize your project CSS files in such way that you can better deal with (not always easy-to-deal with) CSS

-^
-ITCSS can be used with or without preprocessors and is compatible with CSS methodologies like BEM, SMACSS or OOCSS.
+^ a way to organize your css so that the cascade works for you ITCSS can be used with or without preprocessors and is compatible with CSS methodologies like BEM, SMACSS or OOCSS.